Back to PART 1 & 6 Complaints

 As such, the allegations of Unconscionable Conduct under the ACL, being a major component in the initial Application, and then the Appeal Application, have resulted in the ACL matters not being adjudicated in the Appeal forum.

-Having taken a serious interest in the QCAT.Review websites, QCAT Administration must know very well that their behaviour is unacceptable and potentially an Abuse of Power that discriminates against Residential Tenants.
-However they do nothing to rectify it other than accusing the complainant of Scandalising the Tribunal.
+Having taken a serious interest in the QCAT.Review websites, as of 31 March 2025 QCAT Administration have failed to respond to the Complaints herein and at QCAT Q1363-23, other than accusing the Complainant of Scandalising the Tribunal.
 They are right about the Tribunal being scandalised, however the scandal is all in their own making.

 QCAT has a history of being underfunded: IT investment to upgrade its paper-based registry to digital.
 However, this does not excuse the behaviour set out above, and the apparent refusal to explain or do anything about it.